ShadowAlpha666/Annoying-discord-bot/README.md

 # Annoying-discord-bot
-A bot to annoy a ll your friends
+A bot to annoy all your friends